Asmor/ndx/plan.md

   - [x] MAJOR: Serializing characters is bad, qualities are replaced with powers!
     - [ ] Also, handle bad value in local storage more gracefully.
 Maybe an error boundary?
 Present the saved data so it can be copied/edited?
   - [ ] Improve error messages from parsing character, particulary wrt misleading errors caused by the optional nature of the abilities' required section
-    - [d] Address "bad pow"/"bad qual" errors
+    - [x] Address "bad pow"/"bad qual" errors
   - [x] Scroll bars showing up all over the place for bunny and alex
   - [x] Alex's powers too wide for the abilities section?
   - [x] Long power names cause issues